Turtles All the Way Down: How to Bootstrap a More Trustworthy Computing Platform From Scratch

 So, what are our options?

 Linux is always a good place to start.
 It's been ported to some pretty strange hardware in the past and there is even at least one full distribution for the LatticeMico32 that we could make use of if we had to.
 If, previously, the project went with an ARM architecture then we could use a distribution like Arch Linux for ARM, Debian, or Slackware for ARM.
 If it followed the MIPS path then it seems probable that one of the distros from this extensive list could be used.
 It is also conceivable that we could repurpose one of the more popular embedded distros of linux, such as OpenWRT as the software platform for this project if we had to (fun fact: OpenWRT has been ported to the x86 platform even though it's actually meant for building embedded devices).
+We might even be able to cross compile an existing distro using a toolchain like landley/mkroot with a little fiddling, assuming that we can set up an appropriate compilation toolchain.
 From these links, it seems reasonable to state that if we pick a sufficiently developed and popular hardware platform there is a good chance that a distro will already be available for it.